kadirahq/graphql-utils-js/README.md

 `;
 ```

-Then, this is how we get fields.
+We need to get them inside the resolve function of the `recentPost` field.
+This is how we to do it.

 ```js
 import {getFieldsFromInfo} from 'graphql-utils';